yuki-kimoto/giblognet/README.md

 **1. X-Forwarded-HTTPS header is deprecated. use  X-Forwarded-Proto header.**

-    # This is deprecated in GitPrep 2.0
+    # This is deprecated in Giblog Net 2.0
     RequestHeader set X-Forwarded-HTTPS "1"

     # Use X-Forwarded-Proto instead